 Forty years ago, dog vaccinations changed forever …

-And don’t think vaccine damage is limited to your dog’s head swelling up five minutes after the vaccine – there are ingredients in vaccines that can accumulate the body and become toxic, or damage the immune system, resulting in allergies, cancer and inflammatory conditions weeks, months or even years later.
+And vaccine damage isn’t limited to your dog’s head swelling up five minutes after the vaccine.
+There are toxic ingredients in vaccines that accumulate in the body and can lead to:

 It doesn’t matter if you vaccinate just once or a bunch of times – it’s critical to help your dog detoxify after that vaccine.

 Why You Should Detox Your Dog After Vaccination

 There are a lot of vaccine ingredients that can harm your dog.
 These ingredients have been linked to:

 - Joint disease *Researchers found distemper vaccine virus in torn cruciate ligaments and diseases joints but not healthy ones.

 - And virtually any auto-immune disorder like hypothyroidism, diabetes and more

 These unwanted side-effects come not from the vaccine itself, but from some of the nasty ingredients it contains: